BeskarDev/nexus-rpg/docs/01-basic-rules/01-how-to-roll.md

 If you roll with boons, pick the highest result among the d6 for your roll and add it to your Attribute Die.
 Rolling with banes forces you to take the lowest result instead.

-> Examples:
+> There exist the following cases of rolling with boons and/or banes.
-- Roll with +1 boon → You roll your Attribute Die + 2d6 (take the highest d6) + Skill Rank.
+- Roll with +1 boon → You roll your Attribute Die + 2d6 (take the highest of the two d6) + Skill Rank.
-- Roll with +1 bane → You roll your Attribute Die + 2d6 (take the lowest d6) + Skill Rank.
+- Roll with +1 bane → You roll your Attribute Die + 2d6 (take the lowest of the two d6) + Skill Rank.
 - Roll with +1 boon and +1 bane → You roll your Attribute Die + 1d6 (boon and bane cancel each other out) + Skill Rank.
-- Roll with +2 boons and +1 bane → You roll your Attribute Die + 2d6 (only one boon remains, take the highest d6) + Skill Rank.
+- Roll with +2 boons and +1 bane → You roll your Attribute Die + 2d6 (only one boon remains, take the highest of the two d6) + Skill Rank.
-- Roll with +1 boons and +2 bane → You roll your Attribute Die + 2d6 (only one bane remains, take the lowest d6) + Skill Rank.
+- Roll with +1 boons and +2 bane → You roll your Attribute Die + 2d6 (only one bane remains, take the lowest of the two d6) + Skill Rank.
 >

 ### Rolling for Untrained Skills